Floorp-Projects/Floorp/js/src/doc/build.rst

     # Enable optimization for speed
     ac_add_options --enable-optimize

-    # Enable the debugging tools: Assertions, debug only code etc.
-    # For performance testing you would probably want to change this
-    # to --disable-debug.
+    # Disable debug checks to better match a release build of Firefox.
-    ac_add_options --enable-debug
+    ac_add_options --disable-debug

     # Use a separate objdir for optimized builds to allow easy
     # switching between optimized and debug builds while developing.